-Other researchers have used geometric markers for object tracking and orientation estimation.
-In~\cite{loch2023event}, the authors used ArUco markers for fast continuous tracking (they achieved a frequency of 156~kHz and an end-to-end latency as low as 3~ms).
-The proposed approach consists of three main steps.
-A conventional ArUco detector based on the polarity map is used to detect the marker, followed by an update step of the pose which relies on the known 3D geometry of the marker.
-Finally, a two-way verification step is performed to backtrack the recent events and detect tracking failures by measuring the divergence between forward and backward pose estimates.
+Geometric markers have also been considered for fast tracking and orientation estimation.
+In~\cite{loch2023event}, ArUco markers were used for continuous high-speed tracking, reaching 156~kHz with end-to-end latency as low as 3~ms. The method begins with a polarity-map-based ArUco detection, then updates the pose using the known marker geometry, and finally performs a two-way verification step to detect tracking failures by comparing forward and backward pose predictions.

-No matter the tracking algorithm used, the design of the markers themselves might have a strong impact on the accuracy of EBOMS.
-In this respect, the authors in~\cite{zhang2023improved}, introduced active ArUco markers integrating multiple LEDs, whose blinking patterns can be easily detected by an event camera in complex scenarios (fast motions, low-light and high-contrast conditions).
-The detection algorithm applies a mean shift filter for noise reduction, followed by a corner-refinement step using geometric consistency.
-The pipeline incorporates an error-detection strategy based on the Hamming distance, to improve accuracy.
-Adaptive thresholding with weighted statistics is used to handle motion blur and partial occlusions, more effectively.
-The promising results of this study show the advantages of active ArUco markers over traditional printed markers.
-Similarly, in~\cite{huang2023novel}, the authors proposed EVNT-ArUco, a blinking ArUco marker specifically designed for event cameras.
-The main focus has been on the design of the marker, which guarantees better performances in static, dark environments, compared to standard passive markers.
+Beyond the algorithms themselves, marker design itself can significantly influence EBOMS' performance.
+In~\cite{zhang2023improved}, the authors introduced active ArUco markers incorporating multiple LEDs, enabling reliable detection in scenarios with fast motions, low light, or high contrast.
+Their pipeline integrates mean-shift filtering for noise reduction, a geometric corner-refinement stage, and a Hamming-distance-based error-detection scheme.
+Adaptive thresholding with weighted statistics improves robustness under motion blur and partial occlusions.
+The results in~\cite{zhang2023improved}, show clear advantages over traditional printed markers.
+Along similar lines, the authors in~\cite{huang2023novel} presented EVNT-ArUco, a blinking ArUco marker specifically designed for event cameras, offering improved performance in static and low-light environments, compared to passive markers.

+Event-based tracking methods leverage asynchronous sensing to overcome the limitations of frame-based systems, with the early LED-based approaches demonstrating feasibility, and the more recent ArUco-based methods, increasing speed and robustness.
+Marker design plays a central role, and both active and blinking geometric markers have shown significant improvements in reliability, especially under challenging lighting and motion conditions.

-\subsection{Pose Estimation}
+\subsection{Pose estimation}